lacerbi/lacerbi.github.io/_posts/2024-11-27-vi-is-just-inference.md

 Done?
 Not quite yet.

-## The Evidence Lower BOund (ELBO)
+### The Evidence Lower BOund (ELBO)

 There is a caveat to the logic above: remember that we only have the unnormalized $$ \widetilde{p} $$, we do not have $$ p^\star $$!
 However, it turns out that this is no problem at all.
-First, we present the main results, and we will provide a full derivation after, but only if you are interested.
+First, we present the main results, and we will provide a full derivation after, for the interested readers.

 Minimizing the KL divergence between $$ q_\psi $$ and $$ p^\star $$ can be achieved by maximizing the so-called ELBO, or Evidence Lower BOund, defined as: